Chapter 42:

 However, he swallowed it back down when he remembered that he had ordered it, and that he’d hoped she’d have learnt a valuable lesson from it.

-I’m freaking out this much from a woman I ordered beaten after having an entire city destroyed, David thought, closing his eyes.
+I’m freaking out this much from a woman I ordered beaten after having an entire city destroyed.
+David closed his eyes.
 What the hell is wrong with me?

 ‘I told you that a good way to relieve stress was taking it out on someone.’

-David opened his eyes and took off all his clothes, leaving him naked before Mania.
-He offered her his hand and pulled her onto her feet.
+David opened his eyes and undressed, leaving himself naked before her.
+He offered her his hand and pulled Mania onto her feet.

 “Earn it,” David whispered.
 “Make me forget everything that happened today.”